svalinn/mcnp2cad/README.rst

 <http://sigma.mcs.anl.gov/cgm-library/>`_ for OpenCascade based
 implementation.

+This project creates a shared object file which is called by the Trelis plugin or the command line interface created with the -DBUILD_CLI=true flag.

 Bug reports are appreciated.

 This tool is based on an concept first developed at Argonne National